Fields of Study: Humanities, Social Sciences, Science

 Norwegian Language Study: Optional

-All instruction is in English.
+A wide variety of courses at the University of Oslo are taught in English.
 Norwegian language courses are available at the beginning to advanced levels.

 Courses and credit